Comment on page

-In case of Akamas hosted on an AWS machine you may optionally create an EC2 instance with an encrypted EBS volume before installing OS and Akamas, in order to achieve a higher level of security.
+In the case of Akamas hosted on an AWS machine you may optionally create an EC2 instance with an encrypted EBS volume before installing OS and Akamas, to achieve a higher level of security.

 Passwords are securely stored using a one-way hash algorithm.